 - Blood meal provides a healthy dose of nitrogen.

-The texture of your garden soil should be in line with your goals.
-For example, if you are sowing seeds directly into your bed, you will want to have a finer texture.
+The texture of a raised bed soil mixture should be in line with your goals.
+For example, if you sow seeds directly into the raised bed, you want soil with a finer texture.

 Mulch Is Very Important!

-The Right Soil Produces Bumper Crops!
+The Right Soil For Raised Bed Gardening Produces Bumper Crops!

-When you create light, airy, highly nutritious soil mix for your raised-bed gardening project, you can expect to enjoy abundant success.
+When you create light, airy, highly nutritious soil for your raised-bed garden project, you can expect to enjoy abundant success.